Clara-liu/alarm-detection/README.md

 # Alarm detection
-This script can be used to detect audio alarms and alert you via text.
+This script can be used to detect audio alarms and alert you via a telegram text.
 ## Requirements
 - A USB microphone
 - A device such as a raspberry pi for compute